-- c.
-It shall review and approve the interlocking positions of the Chief Compliance Officer in other entities and ensure its compliance with the Bank's interlocking policy. - d.
-It shall review and recommend the approval of the Compliance Charter that defines the compliance function's standing, authority, and independence. - e.
-It shall review the quarterly, half-year, and annual financial statements before their submission to the BOD. - f.
-It shall review the reports of BSP and other regulatory bodies as well as notices on financial or administrative penalties incurred due to delayed/non-submission/erroneous submission of required regulatory reports. - g.
-It shall review and endorse to the Board the responses and updates of Bank Management to the report of examination of the BSP and other regulatory bodies including Letter of Commitment, if any.
+- a.
+It shall review and approve the annual plan of the Compliance Office and Anti-Money Laundering Unit. - b.
+It shall review the quarterly, half-year and annual financial statements before their submission to the BOD. - c.
+It shall review the reports of BSP and other regulatory bodies as well as notices on financial or administrative penalties incurred due to delayed/non-submission/erroneous submission of required regulatory reports.

-The Committee shall be composed of at least three (3) independent and non-executive directors, majority of whom are independent including the Chairman.
-Advisors may also be appointed to the Board Audit Committee by the Board of Directors.
-The Chairman of the Committee shall not be the chairman of the Board of Directors or of any other Board-level committees.
+The Committee shall be composed of at least three (3) members of the Board of Directors who are all Independent Directors including the Chairman.
+Advisers may also be appointed to the Audit Committee by the Board of Directors.

-Board Audit Committee members shall preferably be with accounting, auditing, or related financial management expertise or experience commensurate with the size, complexity of operations and risk profile of the Bank.
+Audit Committee members shall preferably be with accounting, auditing, or related financial management expertise or experience commensurate with the size, complexity of operations and risk profile of the Bank.
 It shall have access to independent experts to assist them in carrying out its responsibilities.
+The Chairman of the Committee may not be the Chairman of any other committee.